starfederation/datastar/site/static/md/guide/getting_started.md

 Using `data-signals` _merges_ one or more signals into the existing signals.
 Values defined later in the DOM tree override those defined earlier.

-Signals are nestable using dot-notation, which can be useful for namespacing.
+Signals can be namespaced using dot-notation.

 ```html
 <div data-signals-form.input="2"></div>